jackjliew/ai-openscale/wos-iam.md

 After you define the scope of the access policy, you assign a role which determines the user's level of access.
 Review the following tables which outline what actions each role allows within the {{site.data.keyword.aios_short}} service.

 With platform management roles, users can be assigned varying levels of permission for performing platform actions within the account and on a service.
 For example, platform management roles that are assigned for catalog resources enable users to complete actions such as creating, deleting, editing, and viewing service instances.
 And, the platform management roles that are assigned for account management services enable users to complete actions such as inviting and removing users, working with resource groups, and viewing billing information.
-For more information about the account management services, see [Assigning access to account management services](/docs/iam?topic=iam-account-services#account-services).
+For more information about the account management services, see [Assigning access to account management services](/docs/iam?topic=iam-account-services#account-services){: external}.

 Select all roles that apply when creating a policy.
 Each role allows separate actions to be completed and doesn't inherit the actions of the lesser roles.
 {: tip}